 The real issues facing Sears and Kmart in their new roles as retail partners revolve around brand… from RETAIL MERCHANDISER

 Under old brand models that measure equity and value, such as Business Week’s “Top 100,” the two partners have equity, says Tom Dougherty, managing partner and senior strategist at Stealing Share, a brand development and strategy firm in Greensboro, NC.
-But he believes this “old school” thinking that confuses corporate identity with brand meaning is an obstacle.
+(Read an article on the Sears and Macy’s store closings here).

 “Sears and Kmart do not suffer from lack of awareness or from lack of physical locations,” adds Dougherty.
 “What they lack is ‘mind location,’ and I fear that they either do not recognize or fail to acknowledge this deficit.
 Sears occupies a position in the consumer’s mind as a ‘mall of brands,’ and Kmart is simply location driven.”
 Dougherty believes this subject is not being addressed by the retailers or by the industry at large.